Mills Lane: Referee

 Lane refereed his first world championship boxing match in 1971, when Betulio González had a fifteen-round draw with Erbito Salavarria for the WBC flyweight title.

-Lane refereed Evander Holyfield vs. Mike Tyson II between world heavyweight champion Evander Holyfield and challenger Mike Tyson on June 28, 1997.
+Lane refereed the second fight between WBA Heavyweight Champion Evander Holyfield and challenger Mike Tyson on June 28, 1997.
 Mitch Halpern was supposed to referee the fight, but Tyson's camp protested, so Lane was brought in at the last minute.
 After Tyson bit Holyfield's ears twice, Lane disqualified him.
 Lane's shirt was stained with blood from the incident, and he sold it to a memorabilia collector on the same night.

 Less than three weeks later, Lane refereed the Lennox Lewis vs. Henry Akinwande match.
 As in Tyson vs. Holyfield, it ended in disqualification when Akinwande used illegal tactics, these being excessive clinching and ignoring Lane's repeated orders to stop.
 After refereeing the fight between Thomas Hearns and Jay Snyder on November 6, 1998, Lane retired as a boxing referee.

 Lane was elected to the International Boxing Hall of Fame in 2013.
 On August 10 that same year, he was also inducted into the Nevada Boxing Hall of Fame.